routine88/VS-CLONE/docs/PROTOTYPE.md

 `audio_frame.effects` lists the triggered sound effects (level-up stings, weapon fire, victory cues), while `audio_frame.music` surfaces play/refresh instructions for the looping dusk and boss themes.
-As the Unity client comes online, the same cues can be wired into actual assets without rewriting the gameplay loop.
+As the runtime client comes online, the same cues can be wired into actual assets without rewriting the gameplay loop.